code-and-effect/effective_test_bot/README.md

 rails generate effective_test_bot:install
 ```

-The generator will run `minitest:install` if not already present and create an initializer file which describes all configuration options.
+The generator will run `minitest:install` if not already present and create an initializer file which describes all config options.

 Fixture or seed one user.
-At least one user -- ideally a fully priviledged admin type user -- must be available in the testing environment.
+At least one user -- ideally a fully priviledged admin type user -- must be created.

 (there are future plans to make this better.
 Right now `rake test:bot` just runs everything as one user.
 There really isn't support for 'this user should not be able to' yet.)